 I recently traveled to Amsterdam for the fourth time in my life.
 It’s one of my personal favorites.
-I love the culture, oddities and all the experiences that the capital of Holland has to offer.
-These are some of the less known, hidden gems of Amsterdam that you need to know.
+I love the culture, oddities, and all the experiences that the capital of Holland has to offer.
+These are some of the less-known, hidden gems of Amsterdam that you need to know.

+That isn’t all, though.
+This city has a certain level of mystique that will always keep you asking for more.
 I was fortunate to have an amazing experience in Amsterdam, thanks to travel hacking.
-I was able to spend 7 days in the Netherlands with a limited cost for lodging and my flights!
+I was able to spend seven days in the Netherlands with a limited cost for lodging and my flights!

 Consider getting one of these best travel credit cards to get to your destination and book lodging.
 I’ll highlight a few locations and underrated things to do that the locals like to experience.

 There are several things that you can do that are relatively secret and unknown, including:

 - Hidden restaurants

 - Underrated experiences